AuraAura Docs

 Track how many conversations happen over time.

-The Interaction Trends chart shows how your companion's conversation activity changes over time.
-It is the main chart on the Analytics tab and gives you a clear picture of usage patterns, busy periods, and long-term trends.
+The Interaction Trends chart appears in Row 4 of the Analytics tab, alongside the Top Keywords card.
+It shows how your companion's conversation activity changes over time, giving you a clear picture of usage patterns, busy periods, and long-term trends.

 Reading the chart